Guide to broads and rivers

 River Bure, Wroxham Broad and Salhouse Broad: Considered to be one of the prettiest rivers in the Broads area and the birthplace of Broads cruising, the River Bure provides many routes for the intrepid traveller.
 Starting from the quaint village of Coltishall, it flows on through the hustle and bustle of Wroxham, before meandering onto the picturesque village of Horning, with its riverside pubs and continuing onto the river mouth and the energetic town of Great Yarmouth.
 There are many broads to be explored on this route including Wroxham Broad, where you can either sail alone or take a boat trip and the beautiful Salhouse Broad with its grassy bank and areas of sand, perfect for children.

 River Ant and Barton Broad: The River Ant is much narrower than the other Broads rivers and in places is a quieter, more peaceful place to sail.
 With some beautiful towns to visit along its banks the river has a tendency to get busy during the holiday season.
 It begins surrounded by reed beds before heading upstream to Stalham, a lovely market town.
 It then opens out in to Barton Broad, the second largest broad, popular for cruising and sailing.
 Regattas are held here throughout the year including the Barton Regatta in October.

 River Thurne and Hickling Broad: Imagine vast expanses of clear blue sky and sparkling water stretching out as far as the eye can see with only churches and windmills breaking up the horizon.
 This will be the view from your boat on the River Thurne which meanders onto Hickling Broad, the largest broad in the region and forms part of a nature reserve run by the Norfolk Wildlife Trust.
+At only five miles in length, the Thurne is Norfolk's shortest river.
 The river then continues on to the town of Potter Heigham.

 The Southern Broads